-This Green Chile Quiche is made with poblano peppers, bacon, cheese, onion, garlic, eggs, jalapeños, cilantro, and pie crust.
+This Mexican Quiche Recipe is made with poblano peppers, bacon, cheese, onion, garlic, eggs, jalapeños, cilantro, and baked in a pie crust.

 Growing up, my mom would make this Poblano Pepper Corn Quiche and it was a luxury in our household.
 The combination of the poblano peppers, bacon, and cheese is amazing.
 Poblano peppers are hotter than a bell pepper and less spicy than a serrano pepper.